3.21 Provisions and contingencies

 The Company operates a gratuity plan covering qualifying employees.
 The benefit payable is the greater of the amount calculated as per the Payment of Gratuity Act, 1972 or the Company Scheme applicable to the employee.
 The benefit vests upon completion of five years of continuous service and once vested it is payable to employees on retirement or on termination of employment.
 In case of death while in service, the gratuity is payable irrespective of vesting.
 The Company makes annual contribution to the group gratuity Scheme administered by the Birla Sun Life Insurance Company Limited.

-The Company had acquired 804,000 equity shares of Andhra Pradesh Gas Power Corporation Limited (APGPCL) during the fiscal years 1999-20 to 2003-04, at a total consideration of C 1,073.63 lakh, representing a 1.1% stake in APGPCL.
-This investment entitled the Company to purchase generated power at a concessional rate.
+The Company acquired 804,000 equity shares of Andhra Pradesh Gas Power Corporation Limited (APGPCL) during the fiscal years 1999-20 to 2003-04, at a total consideration of H 1,073.63 lakh, representing a 1.1% stake in APGPCL.
+This investment entitled the company to purchase generated power at a concessional rate.

-However, due to a rise in natural gas prices and the aging of its plant, APGPCL ceased power generation.
-The Company assesses that there is no realisable value of APGPCL's investment as on 31 March 2024.
+However, due to a rise in natural gas prices and the ageing of its plant, APGPCL ceased power generation.
+The Company assessed that there is no realizable value of APGPCL's investments as at March 31, 2024.

-Based on the assessment, the Company has made a fair value adjustment of C 1,057.00 lakh (Previous year C 16.63 lakh) for its investments in APGPCL through Other Comprehensive Income to comply with Ind AS requirements.
+Based on the assessment, the company had fully provided its investments in APGPCL through Other Comprehensive Income to comply with Ind AS requirements.

 Note 65